craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Sign in using the tenant owner account (`admin@LODSXXXXXX.onmicrosoft.com`).

-1. select the Admin link.
+1. Select the Admin link.
 This opens the **Microsoft 365 admin center**.

 1. Close Edge.

 1. Open Edge.
 Browse to **https://admin.microsoft.com**.
-This opens the **Microsoft 365 admin center** directly, without having to go to the Office 365 home page.
+This opens the **Microsoft 365 admin center** directly, without having to go to the Office 365 home page first.

 1. Sign in using the tenant owner account (`admin@LODSXXXXXX.onmicrosoft.com`).